jazu1412/CMPE255_DATA_MINING_FALL24/ASSIGNMENT-1/TASK-2/README.md

-# 🧠 AI Priority Assistant
+# 🧠  Priority Assistant

 ## Overview

-The AI Priority Assistant is a Flask-based web application that helps users manage their tasks and generate personalized daily plans.
+The Priority Assistant is a Flask-based web application that helps users manage their tasks and generate personalized daily plans.
 It utilizes intelligent algorithms to optimize task scheduling based on priority, estimated time, deadlines, and flexibility.

 ## ✨ Features